dominicap/auto-tune/README.md

 Please note the package is in its early stages and might have issues with some albums.
 Please consider making a copy of your music before using the package.

+If your are planning to use this gem as a package for a different project, documentation is coming soon so hang tight!

 ## Development

+Please feel free to fork this project and add your own contributions and features to it!

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.